Fractional CMO

 • Severance: if it does not work out, you pay twice

 The total cost of a failed CMO hire often exceeds €200,000 when you factor in lost time and team disruption.
 For a scale-up targeting €10M+ ARR, that is capital you cannot afford to lose.
+The stage-fit problem compounds this further: the mercenary who builds from nothing at Seed is not the same as the general who orchestrates a Series B launch, and hiring the wrong one resets the clock entirely.

 Why fractional delivers better unit economics